greenzorro/MarkEditor-Theme/README.md

-This is a theme for MarkEditor, including two color palettes: light and dark.
+This is a theme for MarkEditor1, including two color palettes: light and dark.
+Since MarkEditor2 is out there, the theme won't be updated anymore.

 ## MarkEditor